niuers/Distributed-System-Design-Review/SQL and NoSQL Databases.md

    * If the new value is larger in size, we may move it to some other place
    * Update all indexes or use a forwarding pointer
 1. Clustered index: Sometimes it's desirable to store the value directly within an index
-   * MySQL's InnoDB storage engiine: Only primary index does clustered index, other second indexes store the primary index value in their leaves.
+   * MySQL's InnoDB storage engiine: Only primary index does clustered index, other second indexes store the primary index value (along with secondary key) in their leaves.
+So they require two queries if search on secondary index.
    * They speed up reads, but require additional storage and add overhead on writes
    * Additional support for transanction guarantees on consistency
 #### Multi-Column Indexes